 There exists a variant of MZV's called the alternating multiple zeta values (AMZV's for short), also known as Euler sums.
 They are real numbers given by

 where $\epsilon_i \in \{\pm 1\}$, $n_i \in \N$ and $(n_r,\epsilon_r) \neq (1,1)$.
-Similar to MZV's, these values have been studied by Broadhurst, Deligne–Goncharov, Hoffman, Kaneko–Tsumura and many others due to many connections in different contexts.
-We refer the reader to \cite{Har21,Hof19,Zha16} for more references.
+Similar to MZV's, these values have been studied by Broadhurst, Deligne–Goncharov, Hoffman, Kaneko–Tsumura and many others because of the many connections in different contexts.
+We refer the reader to \cite{Har21,Hof19,Zha16} for further references.

-As before, it is expected that all $\mathbb Q$-linear relations among AMZV's can be derived from those among AMZV's of the same weight.
-In particular, it is natural to ask whether one could formulate similar conjectures to those of Zagier and Hoffman for AMZV's of fixed weight.
+As before, it is expected that all $\mathbb Q$-linear relations between AMZV's can be derived from those between AMZV's of the same weight.
+In particular, it is natural to ask whether one could formulate conjectures similar to those of Zagier and Hoffman for AMZV's of fixed weight.
 By the work of Deligne-Goncharov \cite{DG05}, the sharp upper bounds are achieved: \begin{theorem}[Deligne-Goncharov] For $k \in \N$ if we denote by $\mathcal A_k$ the $\mathbb Q$-vector space spanned by AMZV's of weight $k$, then $\dim_{\mathbb Q} \mathcal A_k \leq F_{k+1}$.
 Here $F_n$ is the $n$-th Fibonacci number defined by $F_1=F_2=1$ and $F_{n+2}=F_{n+1}+F_n$ for all $n \geq 1$. \end{theorem}

-The fact that the previous upper bounds are sharp was also explained by Deligne in \cite{Del10} using a variant of a conjecture of Grothendieck.
-In the direction of extending Brown's theorem for AMZV's, there exist several sets of generators for $\mathcal A_k$ (see for example \cite{Cha21,Del10}).
+The fact that the previous upper bounds would be sharp was also explained by Deligne in \cite{Del10} (see also \cite{DG05}) using a variant of a conjecture of Grothendieck.
+In the direction of extending Brown's theorem for AMZV's, there are several sets of generators for $\mathcal A_k$ (see for example \cite{Cha21,Del10}).
 However, we mention that these generators are only linear combinations of AMZV's.